real-votes/real-votes/README.md

 4. 'help' will print out a list of commands you can use to create, edit and delete polls.
 As well as displaying existing polls and their results in real time.

+`help` --- Provides help for a given command
+`exit`  --- Exits application
+`addPoll` --- Creates a new poll
+`updatePollStatus` --- Updates the status of a poll `deletePoll` --- Deletes one poll
+`viewAllPolls` --- Shows all polls
+`viewAllVotes` --- Shows all votes
+`deleteAllPolls` --- Deletes all polls `deleteAllVotes` --- Deletes all votes
+`showResults` --- Show the results of the current poll `showRealTimeResults` --- Show the results of the current poll in real time

 #Tests